UncraftedName/UntitledParser/README.md

 ## How do I use this?

-Go to the releases tab and download the most recent exe (windows might say it's a virus or something).
+Go to the releases tab and download the most recent exe.
 Currently it is only a console application and there is no GUI.
 To use it you can drag a demo over it or an entire folder from a run.
 ![](github-resources/example-usage.gif "example usage") \
 Similarly, you can also set the parser as the default application to open .dem files instead of listdemo+.
 You can also do all of this and more complicated stuff from the console to get more juicy information from demos.